DATA PROTECTION POLICY (GDPR)

 · The Data Protection Officer is responsible for ensuring that appropriate additional steps are taken to keep personal data accurate and up to date, taking into account the volume of data collected, the speed with which it might change and any other relevant factors.

-· On at least an annual basis, The Data Protection Officer will review all the personal data maintained by the firm, by reference to the Data Inventory Register.
+· On at least an annual basis, The Data Protection Officer will review all the personal data maintained by the firm.
 The DPO will identify any data that is no longer required in the context of the registered purpose and will arrange to have that data securely deleted/destroyed in line with the firm’s policy for disposal of storage media.

 · The Data Protection Officer is responsible for making appropriate arrangements that, where third party organisations may have been passed inaccurate or out-of-date personal information it is not to be used to inform decisions about the individuals concerned; and for passing any correction to the personal information to the third party where this is required.